 I investigated the role of Vps1 by studying coat and scission proteins in vps1Δ cells in order to avoid the question of whether fluorescently tagging Vps1 affects its function.

 vps1Δ cells exhibit a growth defect at 37C, as has been reported21.
 In vps1Δ cells, Sla1 accumulates in patches at the plasma membrane, moves inwards, and disassembles like in WT. vps1Δ does not increase the rate of membrane retraction (Fig.2.5C).
 Centroid movements and intensities of Sla1 and Rvs167 in time are plotted in Figure2.5D-G. WT Sla1 is aligned so that time=0 (s) corresponds to scission time.
 Sla1 movement for vps1Δ in Fig.2.5D is shifted in time so that it starts to move inwards at the same time as WT.
-The lifetime of Sla1-GFP appears to be slightly shortened in vps1Δ compared to the WT, but this shortening occurs early in the lifetime of the protein at endocytic patches, when the molecule numbers of Sla1 are low.
-Epifluorescence microscopy is not particularly sensitive in this range of fluorescent intensity.
-Therefore, I do not take this to indicate a true shortened lifetime; lifetime of Sla1 in vps1Δ was not investigated further.
-Similar to WT, Sla1 in vps1Δ moves into the cytoplasm about 140nm before membrane scission occurs.
+The lifetime of Sla1-GFP appears to be slightly shortened in vps1Δ compared to the WT.
+However, this shortening occurs early in the lifetime of the protein at endocytic patches, when the molecule numbers of Sla1 are low, and therefore is not likely to be a directly related to the scission process.
+Later, similar to WT, Sla1 in vps1Δ moves into the cytoplasm about 140nm before membrane scission occurs.
 Sla1 moves inward at the same rate, and to similar maxima as WT.

 Dynamics of Rvs167 also remains the same as in WT (Fig.2.5F,G).
 Magnitude of centroid movement is unchanged, indicating that the base of the vesicle formed is likely at the same position as in WT.
 Fluorescent intensity shows the typical sharp drop.
-This data indicates that if Vps1 is localized to endocytic patches in S.cerevisiae, it is not involved in regulating membrane scission.
+These data indicate that Vps1 is not involved in regulating membrane scission in S. cerevisiae.